Mon - Sun: 24 hours.

 If a personal injury solicitor is to take on your claim for laser hair removal gone wrong, they will check whether:

-• The practitioner that treated you was negligent in some way; and
+• The practitioner who treated you acted negligently; and

-• You were injured as a direct result of that negligence (referred to legally as causation).
+• You suffered injuries directly as a result of that negligence (this is known legally as causation).

-It’s important to state that both negligence and causation must be proven if you’re to be compensated.
-This isn’t the easiest thing to achieve and it’s one of the reasons we suggest taking on legal representation.
+Both negligence and causation must be proven if you’re to be compensated.
+This process can be complex, which is why we’d suggest taking on legal representation.
 Our team of solicitors have helped many clients make successful cosmetic surgery claims.

 If you’d like to find out if your claim could be handled by one of our specialists, please get in touch today.